threecuptea/spark2_emr/README.md

       working folder with s3 one to get all log and final outputs otherwise I would retrieve the master public dns for the debug reason.
 I use python subprocess and json modules to easily achieve this.

-3. I finally complete MovieLensALS and MovieLensALSCv jobs on 26 million data set in AWS EMR cluster with manual tuning instead of using maximizeResourceAllocation and was able to finish MovieLensALS in 15 minutes (shown in AWS console) without any failed tasks or failed attempt.
+3. I finally complete MovieLensALSEmr and MovieLensALSCvEmr jobs on 26 million data set in AWS EMR cluster with manual tuning instead of using maximizeResourceAllocation and was able to finish MovieLensALS in 15 minutes (shown in AWS console) without any failed tasks or failed attempt.
 The specs and process are as the followings